redding/dat-tcp/README.md

 server.join_thread
 ```

-Then you can use the `kill` command to stop the server.
+Then you can use the UNIX `kill` command to stop the server.
 Something like:

 ```
 # assume our process id is 12345